 ||| Perfect Interior Design Wall Art Photo Prints For Your Home |||

-The stealth of the Mountain Lion makes it very difficult to photograph - making this set of images all the more special.
-Enjoy these Mountain lion pictures in its natural habitat.
+The stealth of the mountain lion makes them very difficult to photograph, making this set of images all the more special.
+Enjoy these mountain lion pictures that capture this impressive beast in its natural habitat.
 At the bottom of the page, you will find more details of these magnificent cats, and how climate change is affecting them.

-It was a cold morning at about -4 degrees.
-We were trying to spot a Mountain Lion since sunrise, but the chances of us getting lucky were slim.
-All of a sudden my tracker spotted a Mountain Lion that was walking up the mountain.
-We started our trek towards it.
-After getting close to her, we realized she was not alone; she was with a male Mountain Lion.
-She kept on walking higher and higher making our climb even more tedious.
-When they reached the top of the mountain both of them decided to lay down and sleep.
+We traveled to Chile to capture videos and the perfect mountain lion image.
+It was a cold morning, with a chill in the air at about -4°F. We had been trying to spot a mountain lion since sunrise, but the chances of us getting lucky were growing slim.
+In the midst of our gloomy outlook, my tracker abruptly spotted a mountain lion sitting, and then it walked up the mountain.
+We immediately started our trek towards it, hoping to get within the photographing range.
+After getting close to her, we also realized that she was not alone.
+She had a male companion with her, which was unexpected and also an uncommon encounter.
+She kept on walking higher and higher making our climb even more tedious, but we were able to keep up with her effortless trek.
+When the cats reached the top, they decided to lay down and sleep.

 Patients and persistence always pay off.